joaovsq/dstruct/README.md

 A simple ORM for D language.

-THIS PROJECT STARTED AS A FORK OF: https://github.com/buggins/hibernated created by Vadim Lopatin.
+This project started as a fork of https://github.com/buggins/hibernated created by Vadim Lopatin.

 All credits to the original author will be maintained.